nadiaprinerobson/Tech-Writing-Nadia-/Spredfast.md

 20. After closing, to make the item disappear you will need to dismiss it.
 21. To dismiss the item, you wll click on the same three litte dots and this time choose dismiss.
 This will elimiante the item from your To-Do List.
 ## Conclusion
-As the consumer and business realtionships move online, it is essential that businesses manage their online community to contuine to enageg with their customers.
+As the consumer and business realtionships move online, it is essential that businesses manage their online community to contuine to enagege with their customers.
 Spredfast is a tool that enables companies to monitr and directly interact with